elatov/elatov.github.io/_posts/2013-11-19-update-chrubuntu-13-04-13-10-samsung-chromebook.md

     597 frames in 5.0 seconds = 119.206 FPS

-Anyways, I didn&#8217;t feel that much of a difference.
+Anyways, I didn't feel that much of a difference.

 ## *Moc* SegFaults